robcarver17/pysystemtrade/docs/production.md

 Marking a process as START won't actually launch it, you will have to do this manually or wait for the crontab to run it.
 Nor will the process run if it's preconditions aren't met (start and end time window, previous process).

-#####  View process configuration

-This allows you to see the configuration for each process, either from defaults.yaml or the private yaml config file.
-See [scheduling](#pysystemtrade-scheduling).
+##### Global status change

+Sometimes you might want to mark all processes as STOP (emergency shut down?) or GO (post emergency restart).

 #####  Mark as finished

 This will manually mark a process as finished.
 This is done automatically when a process finishes normally, or is told to stop, but if it terminates unexpectedly then the status may well be set as 'running', which means a new version of the process can't be launched until this flag is cleared.
 Marking a process as finished won't stop it if it is still running!
 Use 'change status' instead.
 Check the process PID isn't running using `ps aux | grep NNNNN` where NNNN is the PID, before marking it as finished.

 Note that the startup script will also mark all processes as finished (as there should be no processes running on startup).
+Also if you run the next option ('mark all dead processes as finished') this will be automatic.

+#####  Mark all dead processes as finished

+This will check to see if a process PID is active, and if not it will mark a process as finished, assumed crashed.
+This is also done periodically by the system monitor.

+#####  View process configuration

+This allows you to see the configuration for each process, either from `control_config.yaml` or the `private_control_config.yaml` file.
+See [scheduling](#pysystemtrade-scheduling).

 ### Interactive diagnostics